 That shiny new MacBook is only as fast as your best broadband speeds.
 For everyday online activities such as email, sharing pictures, browsing social media, and even watching Netflix and playing games, a minimum download speed of 8Mbps should be enough for regular use.

-Gaming-specific devices such as the Xbox One, Nintendo Switch and PlayStation 4 tend to require download speeds of at least 3Mbps, as well as upload speeds of 1Mbps.
+Gaming-specific devices such as the Xbox One, Nintendo Switch and PlayStation 4 or 5 tend to require download speeds of at least 3Mbps, as well as upload speeds of 1Mbps.
 For PC or Mac gaming, on the other hand, it’s best to allow for 6Mbps download speed as your fellow players are more likely to have the high-end premium kit.

 But what really affects gaming performance is your broadband’s latency, which is how long it takes for your broadband connection to react to requests for downloads and uploads.
 Known as the ‘ping rate’, this is the reaction time of your broadband connection and how fast you get a response after you make an action on your device.